Ball in the Vienna City Hall, elegant young ladies

 Festive ball in the Vienna Hofburg

-This piece of music is reminiscent of times gone by, more precisely to the year 1918.
-Text author Horacio Ferrer remembers his aunt with fondness, who attended these events at the time and had the opportunity to dance to various rhythms such as waltz, foxtrot and tango.
+This piece of music is a reminiscence of bygone times, more precisely of the year 1918.
+Lyricist Horacio Ferrer fondly remembers his aunt, who attended these events at the time and had the opportunity to dance to various rhythms such as waltz, foxtrot and tango .

 Text: Horacio Ferrer, music: Astor Piazzolla